Saturday, September 26, 2015

 I have never been a superstitious individual (knock on wood), and that can come in handy at a time like today, when I am poised to review my thirteenth candy (particularly after my last debacle).
 The fear of the number thirteen (or "triskaidekaphobia," if you want to sound like you know what you're talking about) is a puzzling one, with uncertain origins but some odd consequences over the years.

 For instance, most people have heard of buildings "without" a thirteenth floor (just don't try and count).
 Less well known is the quatorzième (literally "fourteenth"), a professional dinner guest in nineteenth century Paris whose job was to bring an unlucky party of thirteen up to a more fortuitous fourteen.
-If that ever makes a comeback, I may apply for the position; getting paid to fill a seat and stuff my face sounds like my kind of a career!
+If that ever makes a comeback, I may apply for the position; getting paid to fill a seat and stuff my face sounds like my kind of career!

 The point is, some people take their numbers very seriously.
 Consider the legend of poor Hippasus, who may or may not (though most likely not) have been drowned by the Pythagoreans for proving the existence of irrational numbers (which, ironically, would have been an extremely irrational reaction).